 Every child enrolled in ACA has a lunchroom account.
-A negative balance indicates a credit while a positive balance indicates amount owed.
-Payments may be made in the form of cash, check, credit card or the ACA Payment Portal.
+This is a debit system; a positive balance is required to make purchases.
+Payments may be made in the form of cash, check or credit card.
 Checks should be made payable to ACA, with your child's name in the memo section.
 Cash should be sealed in an envelope with the child's name on the outside.
-Credit card charges must be made with the business office or ACA Payment Portal.
+Credit card charges must be made with the business office.
 Credit Card payments cannot be made in the lunchroom.
+Payments can be taken into the office or lunchroom.
 Students may not withdraw money out of their lunch accounts.